tunahansalih/Yolo-Annotation-Tool/README.md

 Do steps:

 Before starting annotation, put image folder into the Images folder.
-Let my image folder name be `pics` Project folder shold be like this:
+Let my image folder name be `pics`, Project folder should be like this:
 ```
 -main.py
 -process.py